bilalshafim/WebBots-API/README.md

 # WebBots-API
-Deployment ready API for efficient communication with NLU bots.
+API for efficient communication with NLU bots.

 This project is built with ASP.NET Core 6.